amlodawska/Repository-Name/README.md

 	- [About Authors](#)

 ## Compatibility
-*What is the module compatible to?*
+*What is the module compatible with?*

-This module is compatible to Magento 2.1.7
+This module is compatible with Magento 2.1.7

 ## Installing/Getting started
 *A quick introduction of the minimal setup you need to get a hello world up & running.*